Meltcus/Medical-Image-Segmentation-using-Deep-Learning/README.md

   - **U-Net**: A CNN with contracting and expanding paths for precise localization.
   - **U-Net++ with SCSE Attention**: Enhanced U-Net with nested skip connections and attention mechanisms.
   - **EfficientNet**: Utilizes compound scaling for improved performance with reduced computational cost.
-  - **SegFormer**: Combines a hierarchical Transformer encoder with a lightweight decoder for semantic segmentation.
 - **Optimization**:
   - **Optimizer**: AdamW with a learning rate of 1e-4.
   - **Loss Function**: Dice Loss, suitable for handling class imbalance.